ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

     * If you want to customize the prefix for each hostname, toggle the **Configure hostnames individually** switch on and enter the hostname prefixes.
 9. In the **Details** section, review the estimated pricing, ensure that the account to be charged is correct, and review and accept the terms.
 Then, click **Add**.

-   When you provision new ESXi servers, new vSphere license keys are assigned to hosts automatically.
-For existing ESXi servers, you must replace and assign the existing license keys to the hosts.
-For more information, see [Adding license keys to VCF, vCenter Server, vSAN, and ESXi](/docs/vmwaresolutions?topic=vmwaresolutions-licensing_manage#licensing_manage-add-vcf).
-   {: important}

 ## Results after you add ESXi servers to Automated instances
 {: #vc_addingservers-results}